Yannis-98/yannis-98.github.io/index.md

 <u>Sept 2020 - May 2021</u>

 <div style="text-align: justify">Competition gathering the best students in Europe.
 The UAV must carry out several missions.
 The first one is to automatically follow ground marks to reach a target.
-The second one is that the UAV has to identify different targets according to the orders given beforehand (different forms and colours) and deposit packages carefully.
+The second is that the UAV has to identify different targets according to the orders given beforehand (different forms and colors) and carefully deposit packages.
 As I lead the Artificial intelligence development of this project, I must coordinate the team.

 <br>